 As we approached the Day of Independence on September 21st 1981, the government launched a competition for a flag for the new nation state.
 The competition was opened to the public and sponsored by the National Symbols Committee.

 This was their first idea, according to Mr. Sánchez.
 But they considered that the opposition party, the UDP and their supporters, would never approve of this design.
-As the UDP flag was red and white, Waight-Sánchez then thought of including two vertical red fringes but thought that this did not look right.
+As the U.D.P flag was red and white, Waight-Sánchez then thought of including two vertical red fringes but thought that this did not look right.
 So they opted for two horizontal red fringes.
-The National Symbols Committee accepted the Waight-Sanchez design of the flag colours and changing the color of one of the individuals on the coat of arms.
-But they threw out all the other recommendations.
-For their efforts, Sánchez and Waight got to share a prize of BZ $500.
-The final flag design was then drawn and registered by the College of Heraldry in the United Kingdom and sent to Belize.
+The Belize Flag has a Blue (Azure) background with two Red (Gules) stripes at top and bottom.
+The Red stripes account for a total of 1/5 of the hoist (width) proportion of the flag.

-In a recent interview Mr. Inéz Sánchez who is now a visiting professor at the University of Belize pointed out that Belize’s flag is unique as it is the only national flag in the world depicting human beings.
+In a recent interview Mr. Inéz Sánchez former visiting professor at the University of Belize pointed out that Belize’s flag is unique as it is the only national flag in the world depicting human beings.
 All other flags feature inanimate symbols or animals.
-The Belize Flag puts humankind at the forefront. – © Copyright 2000 – 2011 M.A.
-Romero
+The Belize Flag puts humankind at the forefront. – © Copyright 2014 M.A.
+Romero & Belize.com Ltd.

 Land Of The Free is the official national anthem of Belize.
 The lyrics were written by Samuel Haynes and the music composed by Selwyn Walford Young in 1963.
 Mr. Haynes was a disciple of Marcus Garvey and migrated to the U.S. where he became a writer for the The Negro World newspaper in New York City.
 It was officially adopted on Independence Day 21 September 1981.
 The anthem as originally written and composed was Land Of The Gods.
 But due to sensitivity that the word Gods could be interpreted as unchristian, the word Gods was replaced throughout the lyrics by the word Free.